rchillard/rchillard.com/src/pages/2018/12/11-better-objects-in-es2015.md

 // creating a new instance of this object (it's the same) var voldemort = new DarkLord('Lord', 'Voldemort');
 ```
+There's a catch here though.
+Classes are actually just special functions in JavaScript.
+You can read more [about classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) on the MDN documents, but it's important to remember that JavaScript does not *really* support Object Oriented Programming in the traditional sense.
+The new class keyword is just a piece of syntactic sugar for JavaScript.

 # Instance and Class Methods
 Let's have some class here, okay?
 No, I mean now that we have classes in JavaScript, let's talk about how great it is to have a shorthand for both instance methods and class methods.
 After all, this is the new JavaScript.